 As the IOTA network does not require any transaction fees, the data transactions needed in the context of the ECLASS white paper can be processed free of charge.
 The possibility of sending financial transactions, including micro-transactions, with IOTA as well allows an easy switch to the business models that utilize the micropayments.

 Through the wide ecosystem of users and use cases, the accumulated experiences are constantly flowing back into the further development of IOTA, matching the requirements to becoming the standard protocol for IoT and open digital cross-company ecosystems.

 The IOTA mainnet is step by step being prepared for complete decentralization.
-With the latest updates to IOTA 1.5, is rapidly becoming enterprise ready.
-The first testnet provides the best opportunity for companies, industry associations and consortia to start exploring their ideas, create new products and business models on the IOTA network and to co-operate, co-create and master the fourth industrial revolution together.
+With the latest updates to IOTA 1.5, is rapidly becoming enterprise-ready.
+The first testnet provides the best opportunity for companies, industry associations, and consortia to start exploring their ideas, create new products and business models on the IOTA network and co-operate, co-create and master the fourth industrial revolution together.

 Authors: Alexander Belyaev and Alaettin Dogan

 Follow us on our official channels for the latest updates